autoplot/scripts/formats/sps/readme.md

+These scripts read RadioJove sps and spd files.

 These files were copied over from the U. Iowa Plasma Wave Group server for maintenence within Autoplot.
 The group served the script from